clint-bg/comptools/_sources/intro.md

 - make order of magnitude estimates, assess reasonableness of solutions, and select appropriate levels of solution sophistication.

 ## Course Approach
-I'll explain with a parable: Instead of teaching you about all the details of a hammer, I hope to build a house together.
-During building of the house, you'll learn to use a hammer as well as other tools.
+I'll explain with a parable: Instead of teaching you about all the details of a hammer, I hope to work with you to build a shelf, a table, and some walls together.
+During building of the shelf, and table, and walls, you'll learn to use a hammer as well as other tools.

 Similarly, I prefer not to take time to highlight in-depth details of the tools we'll use.
-Instead, I'll show you how to use them as we build something together.
+Instead, we'll use those tools to work multiple problems.
 You'll learn the details of the tools as you use them in this class and throughout your education and career.

 This approach is called [Just-in-Time Teaching](https://en.wikipedia.org/wiki/Just-in-time_teaching).
 It is a form of active learning.
 It is similar to how the course has been taught in the past with some minor changes.
 This approach replicates how a trade can be learned as an appretice.
 You'll learn by doing I hope.

-Perhaps another example will help.
-Imagine you have never seen a car, or a car tire, or a steering wheel, or an engine.
-I would argue that you could learn to drive a car without knowing the details of how the car works.
-You would learn to drive by doing.
-You would learn to drive by making mistakes and correcting them.
-You would learn to drive by watching others drive.
-You would learn to drive by reading the manual.
-You would learn to drive by asking questions.
+Please remember to be patient.
+You won't master these skills you're being introduced to in a single semester.
+You'll need to practice them throughout your education and career.
+I hope the class gives you practice and some examples you can refer to and at the same time cause some excitment for using the tools in the future.

 Lectures and modules will review specific examples (some with classroom demonstrations) and the homework will reinforce those examples and introduce specific computation concenpts and tools.
 Those tools will be used to solve the problem and be reinforced in the class discussions and homework.